Understanding the Role of a Proprietor: Ownership, Responsibilities, and Business Impact

 Limited Lifespan Of Business

 A sole proprietorship often has a limited lifespan.
 The business entity typically ceases to exist when the proprietor retires, sells, or passes away.
 This limitation can affect long-term planning and succession strategies.
-Unlike corporations with perpetual existence, the future of a sole proprietorship hinges on the proprietor’s personal circumstances and decisions.
+Unlike corporations with perpetual existence, the future of a sole proprietorship hinges on the proprietor’s circumstances and decisions.

 Legal Considerations For Proprietors